 - complete their internship in the confirmed timeframe

 - provide confirmation that their weekly installment payments have been received

 - provide receipts for larger expenses such as airfares and accommodation

 - complete the on-line Aurora Overview questionnaire at the end of their placement

-- write a 1 page reflection on their internship, due 3 weeks after their placement
+- write a 1 page reflection on their internship at the end of their placement

 - agree to promote the Program and their Host by committing to do a presentation at their university, or attending a Career Fair on our behalf (if possible).

-Click here for information and advice in regards to Tax implications and Centrelink for all Indigenous scholarship recipients.
+Click here for information and advice in regards to Tax implications and Centrelink/ABSTUDY for all Indigenous Scholarship recipients.